Lesson 4: Hardware & Devices (Computer Components).

 CPU (Central Processing Unit)

-The “brain” that executes instructions and performs calculations.
+The main processor that executes instructions and performs calculations.

 RAM (Random Access Memory)

-Short-term working memory for tasks happening right now.
+Temporary working memory for what the computer is doing right now.

 Storage (HDD / SSD)

-Long-term memory where the OS, apps, and files live.
+Long-term storage where the operating system, applications, and files live.

-Key: storage is non-volatile (keeps data without power).
+Key idea: storage is non-volatile and keeps data without power.

 Motherboard

-The main board that connects components and lets them communicate.
+The main board that connects components and allows communication between them.

 Power Supply (PSU)

-Converts wall power into usable power and distributes it to components.
+Converts wall power into usable internal power for the computer.

 Input / Output Devices

-Input sends data in (keyboard/mouse).
-Output sends data out (monitor/speakers).
+Input sends data in.
+Output sends information out.

 Input, output, and common ports

-1) You give input (keyboard/mouse) → 2) CPU processes instructions → 3) RAM holds active data → 4) storage supplies long-term data → 5) output shows results (monitor/speakers).
+A simple mental flow looks like this: input device sends data in → CPU processes instructions → RAM holds active working data → storage provides saved data → output device shows or plays the result.

-Click a component on the left, then click what it does on the right.
-You’re building a fast, job-useful mental model.
+Click a component on the left, then click the role that matches it on the right.
+This builds the quick recognition skill you want later.

 Component Match